 7. Include Social Media

-Your event attendees should be able to easily communicate their experience at your event through social media.
-Set up hashtags that attendees can use when tweeting or posting about your event on Facebook, Instagram, etc. This helps you stay in longer on the news feed with no effort on your part.
+Your event attendees should be able to communicate their experience at your event through social media easily.
+Set up hashtags that attendees can use when tweeting or posting about your event on Facebook, Instagram, etc. That helps you stay longer on the news feed with no effort on your part.